sagemath/sagewiki_to_gh-2022-10-10/days99.md

 Be able to create polynomial rings with commuting and anticommuting sets of variables, and compute Grobner bases therein (the idea again is to use Macaulay2 as the backend).

-The reason this came up was because of this paper (and I have since had people contacting me for help using the code for making similar conjectures): [[https://arxiv.org/pdf/1902.08966.pdf]]
+The reason this came up was because of this paper (and Mike has since had people contacting me for help using the code for making similar conjectures): [[https://arxiv.org/pdf/1902.08966.pdf]]

 Current state of affairs (as far as I can tell):